BobHanson/Physlets-SwingJS/README.txt

 CircuitSimulator needs to be rewritten using javax.swing classes.
 Right now it uses symantec.itools, which are not open source.

-UNKNOWN:
+IGNORED:

-Jacob/src contains references to org.mozilla.
-Is it possible that the Jacob project is unnecessary?
+Jacob/src contains references to org.mozilla and does not directly relate to Physlets.
+I suggest ignoring it.